jallen73/Bioinformatics-tutorials-fungal-genomics/Tutorial-2-Linux Basics.md

 ### Help!

-If a command is not working, quadruple check that you typed every tiny piece of it correctly.
+If a command is not working, quadruple check that you typed every single piece of it correctly.
 No errors or typos are tolerated when working in the command line.
 There is no approximate matching or spell check.

 There is no safety net built in for overwriting files.
 You will not be asked if you truly want to run something before you push go, and you can lose a lot of progress if you forget this.
 It’s essential to version outputs or to give them unique names if you are running the same process multiple times.